ibm-cloud-docs/vpc/using-acls.md

 When you create a VPC, the system creates a default ACL for the VPC with two rules:

-* A rule named `allow-inbound` to allow inbound ICMP, TCP and UDP traffic from any source
+* A rule named `allow-inbound` to allow inbound ICMP, TCP, and UDP traffic from any source
-* A rule named `allow-outbound` to allow outbound ICMP, TCP and UDP traffic to any destination
+* A rule named `allow-outbound` to allow outbound ICMP, TCP, and UDP traffic to any destination

 You can modify the rules of the default ACL by using the console, CLI, or API.

-If you edit the rules of the default ACL, those edited rules then apply to all current and future subnets attached to the ACL.
+If you edit the rules of the default ACL, those edited rules then apply to all current and future subnets that are attached to the ACL.
 {: important}

 ### Attaching an ACL to a subnet